Anton Zischka

-Anton Emmerich Zischka von Trochnov was an Austrian journalist and one of the most successful non-fiction writers in the 20th century.
-Born in September 14, 1904 and he died in May 31, 1997) He also wrote under the pseudonyms Rupert Donkan, Thomas Daring, Darius Plecha and Antal Sorba.
-His some 40 books that mostly covered non-fictional economic and technical topics have been translated into 18 languages.
+Anton Emmerich Zischka von Trochnov (born in Vienna, Austria-Hungary, September 14, 1904-died in Pollença, Spain, May 31, 1997) was an Austrian journalist and one of the most successful non-fiction writers in the 20th century.
+He also wrote under the pseudonyms of Rupert Donkan, Thomas Daring, Darius Plecha and Antal Sorba.
+He published 40 books, mostly covering non-fictional economic and technical topics, and have been translated into 18 languages.

 Life

-The multilingual Zischka was working for Neue Freien Presse from 1924 to 1929 and from 1930 in Paris as correspondent for different European and American newspapers.
-His big success as a journalist allowed him e.g. to buy and use a private airplane, which allowed him to report internationally.
-His writings about the China flood disaster of 1931 have been covered by nearly all European newspapers.
-Zischka worked as a freelance author since the success of his first book Le Monde en Folie 1933 and stayed with his Dutch wife from 1935 till his death 1997 on their own finca in San Vicente, Majorca.
-Parts of Zischka's private archive are now to be found in Deutsches Museum Munich.
+Zischka studied at Munich University at a young age.
+The multilingual Zischka was working for the Neue Freien Presse from 1924 to 1929 and from 1930 in Paris as a correspondent for different European and American newspapers.
+His success in being a journalist allowed him to purchase and use a private airplane, allowing him to report internationally.
+His writings on the China flood disaster of 1931 were covered by nearly all European newspapers.
+Zischka worked as a freelance author since the success of his first book Le Monde en Folie 1933 and stayed with his Dutch wife from 1935 till his death 1997 in their own finca in San Vicente, Majorca.
+Parts of Zischka's private archive are now in Deutsches Museum Munich.